pudymody/pudymody.github.io/_posts/2017-03-13-painting-my-room-with-webvr.md

 # Intro

 This month im moving to a new house, and one of the questions that came out was "*Which color should i paint the walls?*".
 I thought it would be nice to have some kind of "prototype" in which i could see how good selection a color would be.
 I inmediatly remembered that [Aframe](https://aframe.io) its the new hot topic, and with a panorama photo, you could see it in 360 degress.
-So i decided to bake this prototype which you could see a working example [here](https://pudymody.github.io/aframe-room-painter/) or you can watch a video [here](https://www.youtube.com/watch?v=LQ3nlGC_uYE). (*That's not actually part of my house because i couldnt take any equirectangular photo, but at least i have a cool prototype working*)
+So i decided to bake this prototype which you could see a working example [here](https://pudymody.github.io/aframe-room-painter/), watch a video [here](https://www.youtube.com/watch?v=LQ3nlGC_uYE) or if you like reading source code without explanation, [here](https://github.com/pudymody/aframe-room-painter). (*That's not actually part of my house because i couldnt take any equirectangular photo, but at least i have a cool prototype working*)

 ## Getting the walls separately